umbraco/UmbracoDocs/Documentation/Installation/load-balancing.md

 ##Umbraco Configuration

-Configuring Umbraco to support load balanced clusters is probalby the easiest part.
+Configuring Umbraco to support load balanced clusters is probably the easiest part.
 In the /config/umbracoSettings.config file you need to updated the distributed call section to the following (as an example)

 	<distributedCall enable="true">
 	    <user>0</user>